 Cookies & Your Privacy

-Now due for publication by Penguin Allen Lane in May 2021 is Crossing Continents: A History of Standard Chartered Bank (944 pp).
-The directors of Standard Chartered commissioned this history of their Group in February 2011 and its publication had to be postponed in October 2016.
+Due for publication by Penguin Allen Lane on 6 May 2021 is Crossing Continents: A History of Standard Chartered Bank (944 pp), a book initiated by Standard Chartered in May 2010 and many years in the making.

 Two of the foremost names among these overseas banks were the Chartered Bank of India, Australia and China on the one hand and the Standard Bank of South Africa on the other, founded respectively in 1853 and 1862.
-Crossing Continents traces their separate histories from the glory days of the pre-1914 global era through the setbacks and world wars of the twentieth century.
+Crossing Continents traces their separate histories from the pre-1914 decades of the British Empire through the setbacks and world wars of the twentieth century.

 To see this title in the publisher’s catalogue, go to Penguin’s catalogue page, click on Penguin Press Spring/Summer 2021 and scroll down to page 30.